 f(x)=3(x2+1)22x=6x(x2+1)2.f'(x) = 3(x^2 + 1)^2 \cdot 2x = 6x(x^2 + 1)^2.

-A derivative calculator may return 6x(x2+1)26x(x^2 + 1)^2, or it may expand the polynomial.
-Either form is fine.
-What matters is that the output includes the inner derivative 2x2x.
+A calculator may return 6x(x2+1)26x(x^2 + 1)^2 or expand the polynomial; either is fine.
+What matters is that the output contains the inner derivative 2x2x.
 If it does not, the chain-rule step is missing.

-Another mistake is assuming a different-looking answer is wrong.
-A calculator may factor while you expand, or simplify while you leave the result unsimplified.
+Assuming a different-looking answer is wrong.
+The calculator may factor while you expand, or simplify while you leave the result raw.
+Self-check: test equivalence at one value of xx instead of comparing forms by eye.

-The third mistake is ignoring conditions from the original function.
-For example, a quotient can fail where its denominator is zero, and a function with a corner or cusp is not differentiable at that point.
+Ignoring conditions from the original function.
+A quotient can fail where its denominator is zero, and a function with a corner or cusp is not differentiable there.
+Self-check: a derivative calculator does not flag differentiability for you, so confirm domain restrictions yourself.

 Need help with a problem?